SolidGuides.com may get a commission when you buy through links on our website. Read More.

 The BackBeat 500 FIT’s military-grade P2i nano-coating works incredibly well, and can even stop water poured directly on it.

 The microphone for voice activation and calls operate efficiently so you won’t have a problem with your calls.
 Beyond this, it has a powerful Bluetooth so you can move freely without having to worry about the direct line of sight.
 Plus, you can pair the headphones with 2 devices simultaneously.

 The audio quality is ahead of the curve for running headphones considering their price range.
-They provide pleasing, and warm sound that that operates well with rap, rock and pop music.
+They provide pleasing, and warm sound that operates well with rap, rock and pop music.

-The headphones come with 18 hours of battery life which should last you a full day’s use.
+The headphones come with 18 hours of battery life, which should last you a full day’s use.
 Or several days, maybe even a week before it starts discharging if you aren’t using it.

 The perforated ear cushions are fitted out with Under Armor’s Super Vent fabric to absorb sweat and cool your ears.
 On the exterior, the earcups are protected with an IPX4-rated rubber chassis to ward off water and dust.
-Aside from that, the controls are located to the right ear cup, stuck out and easy to use.
+Aside from that, the controls are located on the right ear cup, stuck out and easy to use.

 Again, they feature 610mAH battery with 16 hours lifetime.
 However much of a tradeoff it might seem, a larger battery could have probably made the headphones more cumbersome.